 - Chase Sapphire Reserve® Card (review)

-If you have the Ink Unlimited in conjunction with one of those cards, suddenly your points are much more valuable.
-At a minimum:
+If you have the Ink Unlimited in conjunction with one of those cards, suddenly your points will get you a minimum of the following:

 |Aer Lingus Aer Club||IHG Rewards Club|